amsheth/CS225_Final_Proj/README.md

 3. Compile using `make`, execute using `./main <filename>`, and test using `./test`

 # Python Instructions
 Requires Python 3 and pip.
+A couple example files have been provided if you  prefer not to use this step.

 1. `pip install -r requirements.txt`
 2. Run `Python/interactive_data_getter.py` using Python.
-Supply a filename of your choice and a Spotify playlist ID, or use the defaults.
+Supply a filename of your choice and a Spotify playlist ID, or use the defaults (but that's boring).

 # Specific Testing Instructions
 Assumes test executable exists: